 Kitten Vintage sources the coolest, the raddest 80's and 90's Vintage clothing and accessories.
 I re-fashion and re-sew to get those 80's frocks and tops even more fabulous.
-See me regularly at Round She Goes, Sydney or come and shop my racks in my Marrickville Studio by appointment.
+I participate in a few events throughout the year - check out the latest list here

 As well as sourcing fabulous vintage threads, I'm launching a slow fashion label called kit//ten - ten key styles for the way we live.
 Using vintage fabrics and garments, end-of-line fabrics left over from industry combined with my design and sewing skills and a lot of hard work, follow my journey through the process of growing this business from nothing...